IBM/trusted-service-identity/CONTRIBUTING.md

 ## Build and Install
 Execute `dep` to manage GoLang dependencies for this project.

-On MacOS you can install or upgrade to the latest released version with Homebrew:
+On MacOS you can [install or upgrade](https://github.com/golang/dep#installation) to the latest version with Homebrew:

 ```console
 brew install dep